Susan Fassbender

-Career
+Life and career

 Born in Wibsey, Bradford, West Yorkshire, England, Fassbender (which was her mother's maiden name) began studying classical piano, clarinet and timpani (later also playing synthesizer) at age 13.
-Eventually she met guitarist Kay Russell, who would become her songwriting partner throughout her career.
+Eventually she met guitarist Kay Russell, who became her songwriting partner throughout her career.
 Both women wrote lyrics and melodies together.
 Prior to their collaboration, Russell was with poet Nick Toczek in a Bradford-based new wave outfit called Ulterior Motives.

 After impressing their future manager Alan Brown at a musical instrument shop, Fassbender and Russell signed to independent record label Criminal Records and wrote "Twilight Café", which was released in 1980.
 Two appearances on BBC Television's Top of the Pops followed in January 1981, with a band also consisting of drummer Gary Walsh and bassist Mike Close.
 By this point, ownership of the single had passed from Criminal to CBS Records.
 In March 1981, Fassbender appeared on German television programme, Disco.

 Two other singles followed soon after, namely "Stay" and "Merry-Go-Round".
 "Stay", the second single, was promoted by an appearance on Cheggers Plays Pop, a children's programme.
 Both tracks were collaborations between Fassbender and Russell.
 In January 1982, Fassbender and Russell appeared on another British TV show, Multi-Coloured Swap Shop, to promote "Merry-Go-Round".